 New to Bosco is experimental support for using components from other Linux distributions such as (and in fact, preferably from) clients.
 It would thus be useful to acquire your first client before continuing with creating the rest of Bedrock Linux.
 Instructions to acquire and set up clients are available here.
 You do not (yet) have to worry about configuring the client - simply install it so that it is on disk (and its files are accessible) After you have at least one client (although more is fine), continue reading below.

 As was mentioned in the previous section, Bedrock Linux now has experimental support for using a pre-existing kernel from another Linux distribution.
 Kernels (along with their initrd and other files) from a number of Linux distributions have been tested, but potential remains for untested ones to have problems.
-If you try this out with a kernel not mentioned below, jumping into #bedrock on freenode or the subreddit to report success or failure with any given Linux distribution's kernel would be appreciated.
+If you try this out with a kernel not mentioned below, jumping into the IRC channel #bedrock on libera.chat or the subreddit to report success or failure with any given Linux distribution's kernel would be appreciated.

 /lib/modulesseems to work fine without an initrd.